Skip to main content

 This internal rhythm prevents the quality deterioration that plagues unstructured long study sessions.
 Without breaks, attention and retention drop significantly after 45-60 minutes.
 With them, you can maintain high-quality focus throughout the entire 16 hours and 25 minutes and retain far more of what you study.

-Road Trip and Travel Reminders for 16 hours and 25 minutes
+Movie and Documentary Viewing with 16 hours and 25 minutes Timers

 Frequently Asked Questions

-How do I prevent burnout during a 16 hours and 25 minutes study session?
+How often should I take breaks during a 16 hours and 25 minutes session?

-What recipes need a 16 hours and 25 minutes timer?
+What home improvement projects fit in a 16 hours and 25 minutes session?

 What standardized exams require 16 hours and 25 minutes practice sessions?